 Thank You Email

-This is where you thank them for signing up for your list and tell them what’s next, as well as let them know when they can expect to hear from you again (for example, once every 5 days).
+This is where you thank them for signing up for your list, tell them what’s next, and let them know when they can expect to hear from you again (for example, once every 5 days).
 You might want to include an offer for a free consultation, eBook, or blog post series that helps answer some of their most common questions about how you practice law or deliver legal services.

 A Feedback Email

-A feedback email seeks feedback on how the person found out about your firm.
+A feedback email seeks to know how the person learned about your firm.
 Ask them if they’d like to participate in a survey that’ll help you serve them better.
-Ask them if they would be willing to participate in future surveys related to their experience with attorneys in your field or general.
+Ask them if they would be willing to participate in future surveys related to their experience with attorneys in your field or in general.
 This information will help you learn more about the motivations behind people signing up for your email.

 Lead Nurturing Campaign

-The Lead Nurturing Campaign is designed to help you get your law firm’s name in front of potential clients who are already interested in your services.
+The Lead Nurturing Campaign is designed to help you get your law firm’s name in front of potential clients interested in your services.
 The Lead Nurturing Campaign is an email campaign that can be sent to: